 ⅓ cup nutritional yeast

-1 4 ounce package of fresh assorted mushrooms (I used a mix of shiitake, crimini, and oyster)
+4 cups sliced fresh assorted mushrooms (I used a mix of shiitake, crimini, and oyster)

 ½ cup frozen peas